bearcms/bearframework-addon/docs/components/bearcms-image-gallery-element.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proportional relationship between the width and the height of every image.
 It is useful for cropping and resizing the images.
 Example values: 1:1, 1:2, 1.5:1, etc.

+`imageLoadingBackground`

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The type of background shown while the image is loading.
+Available values: none and checkered.

 `spacing`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The spacing between the images.
 Example values: 10px, 1rem, etc.